+Students read authentic chapter books with their Book Club in the Superkids Reading Program and the Read Side by Side Reading Program.
+Three levels of text offer differentiated instruction for below, on, and above grade level readers.
 The two programs, while written by different authors and published by different curriculum companies, seem to have been made for each other.
-Both programs increase students' confidence and motivation to read through systematic instruction and highinterest texts.
+Both programs increase students' confidence and motivation to read through systematic instruction and high-interest texts.
 "At first, teachers were apprehensive because of the scripted lesson plans in both programs.
 They were used to using their own resources, largely supplementing our previous programs.
-But the scripted lessons give them a new sense of confidence and lift the burden of lesson planning.
+But the scripted lesson planning.
 They are finding ways to bring in their own autonomy without sacrificing the structure of the lessons," explains Linda.

-A Visit to the School

-On a recent visit to the north campus, Sarah Collinge, author of the Read Side By Side Program, witnesses the Superkids Reading Program in action in Stephanie Marroquin's second grade classroom.
+A School Visit On a recent visit to the south campus, representatives from both curriculum companies witness the Superkids Reading Program in action in Stephanie Marroquin's second grade classroom.
 Students are engaged in the lesson, following along with the teacher as she reads the next chapter in the Superkids story.
 They are eager to learn what will happen when the main character forgets to do his homework.
 After reading together, they are each matched to a chapter book-a below level, on level, or above level title.
 The teacher provides support through book club lessons, but the students are, for the most part, independent.
+CHAPEL HILL CHRISTIAN SOUTH, AKRON, OH A School Visit, Cont.

-This transfer of training is familiar to Collinge who uses the same readaloud/book club approach in the Read Side By Side Reading Program.
-She feels confident that these second grade readers will be able to make the transition to her program for grades three through six with ease.
+This transfer of training is similar in the Read Side by Side Reading Program which uses the same read-aloud/book club approach.
+Teachers at Chapel Hill express feelings of confidence that their students will be able to make the transition from the K-2 program to the 3-6 program with ease.
 "When I observe lessons in the second and third grade classrooms, I hear common language being used despite the fact that they are using different programs.
-Students are identifying story elements, talking about the author's message, and referring to evidence form the text in both programs," says Lisa Meyer, the reading specialist who works in classrooms K-6.

-Text Selection in the Programs

-The books in both programs are selected for their merit and the values they Students learn the themes of promote. family, friendship, forgiveness, and right and They feel a connection to the wrong. characters in each story, and begin to make connections across texts, a skill the Common Core State Standards require.
+Students are identifying story elements, talking about the author's message, and referring to evidence from the text in both programs," says Lisa Meyer, the reading specialist who works in classrooms K-6.
+Selection of Text in the Programs The books in both programs are selected for their merit and the values they promote.
+Students learn the themes of family, friendship, forgiveness, and right and wrong.
+They feel a connection to the characters in each story, and begin to make connections across texts, a skill the Common Core State Standards require.
 "My students love the books in the program.
 Everyday they beg to keep reading.
 Many students read the next books in the series," shares fourth grade teacher, Tina Toedt.

-Nonfiction reading is woven into both programs through a magazine for K-2, and online articles and diverse media for grades Parents report students coming home 3-6. with facts to share about everything from beetles, to bullies, to American history.
+Nonfiction reading is woven into both programs through a magazine for K-2, and online articles and diverse media for grades 3-6.
+Parents report students coming home with facts to share about everything from beetles, to bullies, to American history.
 A highlight for sixth grade students is watching the PBS documentary "Surviving the Dust Bowl" during their nonfiction study of Children of the Dust Bowl by Jerry Stanley.
 "My students had no idea that the dust storms and the Great Depression had happened in our history.
 They were enthralled by this true-life story.
 Tears were shed," shares sixth grade teacher, Dean Barrett who has taught at Chapel Hill Christian for 41 years.